PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-11 08:34:27
+Last updated: 2024-04-11 08:35:00
-Random Quote: The most important moments are the ones that make you realize there’s no turning back.
-You’ve crossed a line, and you’re stuck on the other side now. - Tokyo
+Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin